hunter-teacher-cert/syllabi/README.md

  - 80% : Projects/programming assignments
  - 20% : Participation

+Programming in a high level language and Data Structures will consist of day to day programs and assignments.
+Topics will also include a major group project to be presented to the class as a whole.

-### Methods will be graded
+### Methods grading policy

- - 40% : Demonstration of an understanding of CS teaching methods
+ - 40% : Demonstration of an understanding of CS teaching methods through class discussion, breakout rooms, small presentations.
- - 40% : Deomonstration of the ability to decide on what methods to use and when
+ - 40% : Use of effective methods in delivery of Topics project
  - 20% : participation

 ## Programmng in a high level language